Water cluster

 In chemistry, a water cluster is a discrete hydrogen bonded assembly or cluster of molecules of water.
 Many such clusters have been predicted by theoretical models (in silico), and some have been detected experimentally in various contexts such as ice, bulk liquid water, in the gas phase, in dilute mixtures with non-polar solvents, and as water of hydration in crystal lattices.
 The simplest example is the water dimer (H2O)2.

 Water clusters have been proposed as an explanation for some anomalous properties of liquid water, such as its unusual variation of density with temperature.
 Water clusters are also implicated in the stabilization of certain supramolecular structures.
 They are expected to play a role also in the hydration of molecules and ions dissolved in water.

 Theoretical predictions

 Detailed water models predict the occurrence of water clusters, as configurations of water molecules whose total energy is a local minimum.

-Of particular interest are the cyclic clusters (H2O)n; these have been predicted to exist for n = 3 to 60.